immutability-io/vault-ethereum/README.md

 Vault encrypts all data and provides an excellent **cold storage** solution - when the Vault is sealed it requires a quorum of Shamir secret shards to bring it back online.
 This is functionally equivalent to what the Ethereum community would call a *multi-sig wallet*.

+Furthermore, if you are an enterprise and capable of paying for [Enterprise Vault](https://www.hashicorp.com/products/vault) you can leverage HSMs as a persistence mechanism for Vault keys.
+This makes Vault equivalent to what the Ethereum folks call a hardware wallet.
+(It is very comparable to what [Gemalto and Ledger](https://www.gemalto.com/press/Pages/Gemalto-and-Ledger-Join-Forces-to-Provide--Security-Infrastructure-for-Cryptocurrency-Based-Activities-.aspx) have developed.)

+### Vault as a Wallet

+So, I wanted to build a Vault plugin that turned Vault into an Ethereum Wallet.
+But, and this is a significant caveat, I wasn't going to worry about making `geth` interoperable with Vault. **My purpose was** to be able to sign Ethereum transactions - without having to unlock accounts (yuck!) - to deploy smart contracts using GitHub flows.
+However, once I got started, certain things started to avail themselves as opportunities.

 ## Setup

 I assume some familiarity with Vault and Vault's plugin